Rock Hill Premises Liability Lawyer

-As your Rock Hill premises liability attorneys, there is more we can do to make your life easier during this difficult time.
+As your attorneys, there is more we can do to make your life easier after an accident on another person’s property.
 We can manage insurance company paperwork, advise creditors of an impending claim, help you find specialized medical care, and take other issues off your plate so you can focus on getting well.
 We treat everyone who comes into our offices like family.

 After being hurt in a dangerous property accident, there are steps you can take to protect your rights to compensation down the road.
 You or a companion should see to these tasks ASAP and follow our other tips:

 - Get medical care.
 You need to receive appropriate treatment for your injuries, but by visiting a doctor you also start documenting the basis of your claim.

 - Report the accident.
 Get what happened to you on the record.
 If police responded, they will file a report.
 Otherwise, contact the property owner or manager and ask to file a report.
 If they do not have a formal process, write them via email or postal mail describing what happened and when.

 - Get names and contact information for witnesses.
 Our lawyers will contact and interview witnesses to determine what everyone saw and heard at the time of the property accident.